adchang/demo_exchange/src/README.md

 - XViewModel: Client DTO representing the view model
 - XTransformer: Entity to ViewModel transformers
 - XService: Service for the domain
+- XPrivateService: Private API for the domain, for microservices
 - XServiceController: Controller for the service domain
+- XApi: Reference client implementation of the public facing API for the domain
+- XServiceHttp: Reference client impleemntation of the
 - XServiceResponse: Response object from service processing
 - XBase: Client base class for the domain data type
 - TestX: For testing purposes